zahrazhi5555-creator/StockAnalytics/README.md

 scikit-learn: for machine learning tasks

 yfinance: for downloading historical stock market data

-Notes on Environment:
-If you are running this project in VS Code or Jupyter Notebook locally, make sure to install all the libraries listed above.
-If you are using Google Colab, most of these libraries are already pre-installed, so you may only need to install yfinance if it's missing: for example: pip install yfinance

 How to Run:
 Open the .ipynb notebook in Google Colab or your local Jupyter Notebook.